danmalter/census/README.md

 #>  New York  5       2,269,840   48.6     51.4       $136,510    83.3                9.4           35.9       29.8         $782,702
 ```

-If loading city and state information from a csv file, you can just call that column into a list and run that list in `getCensus()`.
+If loading city and state information from a csv file, you can call that column into a list and run that list in `getCensus()`.

 ```R
 radius <- 2